nikumar1206/loco/tdd/scanning.md

 * Install Trivy on server:

-  * Option A: Sidecar container in deployment job pod.
+  * Option A: Binary in a scanner worker image.
-  * Option B: Binary in a scanner worker image.
+  * Option B: Potentially a separate deployment engine is needed; separate container, can be a sep microservice?
 * Ensure network access to the registry.

 ### **3.2 API Changes**